15 Stormwater Best Management Practices for Construction Sites

 Most SWPPPs feature provisions for worksite material handling and storage, as runoff from these materials can contain several toxic substances, including paint, stucco, concrete, and more.

-Create special provisions to store and cover these materials in a safe area where they will not be exposed to the elements.
+Create special provisions for storing and covering these materials in a safe area where they will not be exposed to the elements.

 12. Train Employees and Subcontractors on Procedures